Adityashahi4465/ASShop/README.md

 An E-commerce website that allows buying/Selling products to strengthen small vendors to enhance their business.

-**Built** a robust and responsive front-end with support for Credentials/Google/Guest/Facebook Authentication, Payments, Product Categories, Stores, Rating Products, State Persistence
+**Built** a robust and responsive front-end with support for Credentials/Google/Guest/Facebook Authentication, Payments, Product Categories, Stores, Rating Products, State Persistence and much more.

 ○ **Technology stack**: Flutter | Firebase Auth| Firebase Storage| Firebase Firestore | FCM | MySQL | Stripe
 ## Getting Started